 FROM STEPHEN G: The infield at Pocono is about the only way to see the race live.
 From the grandstands you don’t see very much for very long.
 If you find yourself in the right position on the infield, you can see almost 2/3 of the racetrack.
 If you decide to arrive at the staging area Saturday night, any vehicle is allowed in (car, pickup, etc.) The infield has a few port-o-johns, but no showers.
 The crowds here are not typical NASCAR folks.
 NASCAR folks seem to travel far and wide to see their favorite races.
 I think most of Pocono’s attendees are Pennsylvania locals who only attend the Pocono race twice a year.
 The rest of the fans are frustrated New York and New Jersey NASCAR fans who don’t have a decent local track to call their own.
 If the track wasn’t an hour from my house, I wouldn’t go at all.
 Personally having attended several Pocono races, I say the race is better watched on television.
 Save your money and drive to Richmond or Dover.

 THE POCONO INFIELD

-Look for Joe and the Keystone Jukebox crew on the paved road in the infield about 19 to 12 spots up from the entry road...they'll be the ones with the big crowd!
+Look for Joe and the Keystone Jukebox crew on paved road in the infield about 19 to 12 spots up from entry road...they're the ones with the big crowd!